 3. Discuss payment terms with your landlord every month

 You should continue to try to pay your rent.
 Work with your landlord on a payment plan.

 If you still cannot pay your rent after a month, you need to provide more proof that the outbreak is still affecting your business.

 Your landlord cannot evict you for missing payments while you are working with them.

-You have up to 6 months to pay all outstanding rent
+You have additional time to pay all outstanding rent

-If you still have not paid all outstanding rent after 6 months, your landlord can then evict you for non-payment.
+If you still have not paid all outstanding rent after the agreed-upon repayment period or after the moratorium expires, your landlord can then evict you for non-payment.